matthewsegovia/MajoranaNeutrinoHunt/README.md

 - **Delayed Charge Recovery** (dcr.py): The rate of area growth in the tail slope region.
 This is measured by the area above the tail slope to the peak of the rise.

 - **Fourier Transform and Low Frequency Power Ratio** (fourier_lfpr.py): The Fourier Transform is a mathematical operation that transforms a time-domain signal into its frequency-domain representation.
 Low Frequency Power Ratio (LFPR) is used, quantifying how much of the signal’s energy is concentrated in the low-frequency threshold by the total power spectrum of the Fourier transformed waveform.

-- **Area Growth Rate** (agr.py):

 The Master.py file combines all these parameters into one file.